Daily Flash Fiction 8/26/21 W/C 300

 “Can I help?”
 A voice beside me interrupted my angry kicking.

 “Sure, I’m stuck here on the side of this god-forsaken road.
-My car broke down, again.”
+My truck broke down, again.”
 I turned to see a large bull elk talking to me.

 “Well, I’m in charge of EB roadside assistance.
 We cruise this road looking for lost or in-trouble travelers.”